crossterm-rs/crossterm/docs/mdbook/src/command.md

 stdout.flush();
  ```

- The `queue` function returns it self, therefore you are able to use this to queue another command.
+ The `queue` function returns itself, therefore you can use this to queue another command.
  Like `stdout.queue(Goto(5,5)).queue(Clear(ClearType::All))`

  _macro's_